Welcome

 Project Background

-Road Management Plan Review 2025
+- online Draft Road Management Plan

 The City manages over 2,000 km of roads, more than 2,300 km of paths, 86 major culverts and almost 150 bridges.
 The Road Management Plan 2025 outlines the City’s approach to how we manage these roads, kerbs and footpaths.
 This includes how often roads and footpaths are inspected, what defects the City repairs, how severe a defect needs to be to require repair and how long the City has to repair defects.